Standard of Living vs. Quality of Life: What the Numbers Miss

 Growth without balance.

-It’s not enough to make the economy bigger if it doesn’t make our lives better.
+It is not enough to make the economy bigger if it doesn’t make our lives better.

-It’s not enough to grow if we grow exhausted.
+It is not enough to grow if we grow exhausted.

-This isn’t just a measurement problem, its a moral one.
+This isn’t just a measurement problem.
+It’s a moral one.

 Maybe what we really want isn’t a higher standard of living, but a better quality of life.
 Not just higher numbers, but deeper satisfaction.